mattrude/pgpkeyserver/doc/about.md

 ## About this Server

-This server is running a modified version of [sks-keyserver](https://bitbucket.org/skskeyserver/sks-keyserver/), version 1.1.5+, found on my private [git repository](http://code.mattrude.com/openpgp/sks-keyserver).
+This server is running a modified version of [sks-keyserver](https://bitbucket.org/skskeyserver/sks-keyserver/), version 1.1.5+, found on my private [git repository](http://code.mattrude.com/openpgp/sks-keyserver), more information about this fork can be found on the [source](https://keyserver.mattrude.com/source/) page.
 The server is physically located in New York City, New York, USA at the [DigitalOcean](https://www.digitalocean.com/?refcode=4b3eee7ba20c) NYC3 East Coast datacenter.

 ## About the Server Pool